dago/opencsw/csw/mgar/pkg/opencsw-manual/trunk/files/for-maintainers/buildfarm-setup.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Finally, you need to create your personal ``~/.garrc`` configuration file.
-It contains your name and e-mail adress, both of which are included in the metadata of built packages.
+It contains your name and e-mail address, both of which are included in the meta-data of built packages.
 Further, GAR needs to know where to store downloaded sources and generated packages.

 Here's an example: